greenpeace/gpes-html5-scorm-presentation/README.md

 You can have multiple html pages (or presentations) in the same SCROM package.
 This example has two (`index.html` and `index2.html`).

 To add or remove them to the table of contents you need to modify [imsmanifest.xml](imsmanifest.xml) with a text editor like [Brackets](http://brackets.io/). **Look at the examples** in the sections `<organizations>` `<item>` and `<resources>` of this xml.
 And edit it carefully!

+## SCORM html5 boilerplate

+If you don't want to do presentations and just want the files to **convert your html5 app to SCORM**, you can copy [imsmanifest.xml](imsmanifest.xml) and [scormify.js](js/scormify.js) to your project.
+Don't forget to edit imsmanifest.xml and link to scormify.js with a script tag.
+And zip your project as explained above.